wesavetheworld/webprice/README.md

 Shell script to scrape pcpartpicker, ebay or amazon urls to check the latest total cost.
 It can also take in a budget price and can tell you whether the price is above or below your
 budget.

 I originally wrote it for PC partpicker, just waiting for my saved part list to fall below budget.
-I decided to make this more generic to cover some of the big websites.
-If anyone has any suggestions for other to add I'd be happy to do it if they are reasonably popular.
+I decided to make it more generic to cover some of the big websites.
+If anyone has any suggestions for others to add I'd be happy to do it, assuming they are reasonably popular.
 Otherwise you can just fork it.

 Script can be run alone using hard coded values like so